 Monday, April 28, 2008

-You know how just last month I was raving in a post about a Cuban pork dish that we made after seeing it in Mark Bittman's NYT column?
+You know how just last month I was raving in a post about a Puerto Rican pork dish that we made after seeing it in Mark Bittman's NYT column?
 You can completely flush that one, because we've done old Marky-Mark one better.

 Here's the deal: You take a large, and I mean around 10 lbs., bone-in pork shoulder.
 You make the pernil sauce and rub it all over that shoulder.
 Then get out the Cook'n Ca'jun, crank up the fire and lay that hunk of pig on the grill.
 Then about, oh, say, eight hours later, after you've had a beer (or so), kept the fire stoked with coals and hardwood, filled the water bowl a couple of times and turned the meat once or twice, you check it.